kstenerud/concise-encoding/cbe-specification.md

 #### Fixed Width

 Fixed width integers are stored unsigned in widths of 8, 16, 32, and 64 bits (stored in little endian byte order).
-The type field determines the sign.
+The sign is encoded in the type field.

+    [type] [byte 1 (low)] ... [byte x (high)]

 #### Variable width

 Variable width integers are encoded as blocks of little endian ordered bytes with a length header.
 The header is encoded as an [unsigned LEB128](https://en.wikipedia.org/wiki/LEB128), denoting how many bytes of integer data follows.
-The type field determines the sign.
+The sign is encoded in the type field.

-    [length] [byte 1 (low)] [byte 2] ... [byte x (high)]
+    [type] [length] [byte 1 (low)] ... [byte x (high)]

 #### Examples: